DerekMarshall855/MyDynamicScheduler/project_report.md

 ![Tasks Layout](images/db_tasks.png){width=600px}

-To save events when users add a task through the form in "Calendar" page.
+To save events when users add a task through the form in Calendar page.

 Accessed when creating the monthly calendars.
 If there is an event or task, it will be shown in the corresponding cell on the calendar.
 The schedule generator also retrieves tasks from the collection for certain days.